Barça women's

 You have formed a great friendship with Alexia Putellas and Patri Guijarro.

 — They have been very important to me this year too, they have made me grow a lot, they have helped me a lot both on and off the field and it has been an honor.
-They are role models you have had since you were little, and to be able to play with them and have them make everything easier for you, to help you...
+They are role models you have had since you were little, and to be able to play with them and for them to make everything easier for you, to help you...
 They are great people and I am very grateful to both of them.

 You are a family.